Entry requirements

 Complete 192 units comprising:

-- 36 units from Work integrated learning, and
+- 24 units for all Work integrated learning, and

 Course name